Wilfred/difftastic/README.md

 Difftastic treats source code as a sequence of atoms or (possibly nested) lists.

-Language syntax is defined in `parse.rs`: you provide regular expressions for atoms (including comments), open delimiters, and close delimiters.
+Language syntax is defined in `src/regex_parser.rs`: you provide regular expressions for atoms (including comments), open delimiters, and close delimiters.